-The Hotline is produced by the Communications and Marketing Committee (CMC) of the ACR.
-Topics for Hotline are chosen by the CMC and the Hotline editors.
+Hotline is produced by the Communications and Marketing Committee (CMC) of the ACR.
+Topics are chosen by the CMC and the Hotline editors.
 Topics for ACR Hotlines come from various sources including issues in the media related to rheumatology, deliberations of regulatory agencies (e.g. the USA Food and Drug Administration), and new information from scientific meetings.
 Any ACR member may submit a topic for consideration or may volunteer to write a Hotline by emailing email@example.com.

 The authors (which may include the editors) are chosen by the editors for their expertise in the relevant field and are invited to summarize and synthesize new information for members.
-The Hotline editors work closely with the authors to maintain consistency in format, quality, and impartiality.
+Hotline editors work closely with the authors to maintain consistency in format, quality, and impartiality.

 Hotlines must have the following format: